|

 On May 19, 1997, she married actor Matthew Broderick, to whom she was

-introduced by her brother.
-The couple married in a civil ceremony in a
+where they both performed.
+The couple married in a civil ceremony in an

 historic synagogue on the Lower East Side of Manhattan that is no longer